'Major Flood Threat:' National Weather Service Says Storm Could Be Historic

 If projections become a reality, this storm would be historic—comparable to similar storms in 2009 and 1880.

-Blue Canyon is a marker for the National Weather Service along Highway 80.READ MORE: Many Californians May Be Underinsured For Upcoming Storm
+Blue Canyon is a marker for the National Weather Service along Highway 80.READ MORE: Highway 160 Closed Due To Accident Involving Caltrans Vehicle

-They are forecasting a 24-hour rainfall total of 8.2 inches.
+They forecasted a 24-hour rainfall total of 8.2 inches.
 That would make the fifth wettest 24-hour total ever on record for Blue Canyon and any area in the mountains if the forecast holds.

 The storm could also make history because of its magnitude and that it’s happening so close to the recent fires.
 Burn scares this fresh combined with a storm of this size have officials on watch.